Leopard-2019/Project3A/README.md

 ![](client/public/Project3_2.png)

-User types a zipcode with the Miami-Dade County area, and results are shown on a google map where symbols indicate doctor's office.
+User types a zipcode within the Miami-Dade County area, and results are shown on a google map where symbols indicate doctor's office.

 ![](client/public/Project3_3.png)